 The days of the week are not the only vocabulary you use to talk about time in Spanish.
 Here you have other useful expressions.

 |Pasado mañana||The day after tomorrow|

 |La próxima semana||Next week|

 |Dentro de 2 semanas.||In two weeks|

 |En 4 días.||In four days|

 Days of the week are just seven simple words you can use every day.
 Study this article and practice constantly, and you’ll soon master the days of the week.

 Choosing a day to go out?
 Booking a meeting room?
 Knowing how many days are left until Friday?
 Absolutely no problem.
 You’ve got this!

 Loved this blog article?
 Round up your Spanish time knowledge and master how to say the months in Spanish and the seasons of the year in Spanish next.
-Or for more fun blog lessons, check out our Spanish learning blog.
+Or for more fun blog lessons, check out our language learning blog.